MatthewKaus/MatthewKaus/README.md

 </div>

 <br />

-I am a graduate from the University of Arizona Coding Bootcamp, in Full Stack Web Development.
+Graduate from the University of Arizona Coding Bootcamp, in Full Stack Web Development.

 Currently a Teaching Assistant at Trillogy Education Coding BootCamps.

-It is my passion to become a programmer, as I have had a strong interest in technology from a young age.
-Starting from playing games, to building computers.
-It has been a pleasure to have been able to take the course in Full Stack Web Development.
+Web developer with data science experience educated at the University of New Mexico.
+Recently earned a certificate in full-stack web development from the University of Arizona, with knowledge in JavaScript, CSS, and ReactJS.
+Excited to develop responsive and dynamic websites, with a clean and modern user experience.